SSDataLab/tess-locator/README.rst

 Similar packages
 ----------------

-* `tess-point <https://github.com/christopherburke/tess-point>`_ is what we use behind the scenes.
+* `tess-point <https://github.com/christopherburke/tess-point>`_ is the package being called behind the scenes.
 Compared to `tess-point`, we add a user-friendly API and the ability to specify the time, which is important for moving objects.
 * `astroquery.mast <https://astroquery.readthedocs.io/en/latest/mast/mast.html>`_ includes the excellent ``TesscutClass.get_sectors()`` method which queries a web API.
 This package provides an offline version of that service, and adds the ability to query by time.
 * `tess-waldo <https://github.com/SimonJMurphy/tess-waldo>`_ lets you visualize how a target moves over the detector across sectors.
 It queries the ``TessCut`` service to obtain this information.
 This package adds the ability to create such plots offline.